-Our Early Summer Collection is about the flavors we love and using those flavors to tell a bit of the American story.
+Our Early Summer collection was about using flavors we love to tell a bit of the American story.
 We were inspired by art, especially the coastal Maine paintings of Winslow Homer.
 The deep blues of the ocean, bright blues of the sky, the cool breezes, the boardwalks, salt water taffy, and lemon ice.
 The whole collection became sort of a road trip along a mythical path, loosely based on the drive from Maine to North Carolina.
 Sights, sounds, smells, and culture along the way.

 Sweet Cream layered with tart lemon pudding and saltine gravel.
 Based on the classic Southern pie.

 There is an old Southern legend that warns diners not to eat dessert after a seafood meal, lest they fall ill.
 Salty-sweet Atlantic Beach Pie was the exception with its cracker crust, lemon custard filling, and whipped cream top.
 Our version—sweet cream ice cream swirled with homemade lemon pudding and buttery, saltine cracker gravel—is a frozen homage to this Southern staple.
 Our ice cream hits all the notes of a perfect dessert: sweet, tart, citrusy, salty.
 If this summer has one IT dessert, it’s Atlantic Beach Pie.

 Soft wintergreen with notes of vanilla and root beer; fluffy handmade marshmallows throughout.

 Birch & Marshmallows made its debut in a winter collection inspired by trees.
 But this ice cream is really more akin to the fluffy, refreshing foam atop a birch beer float.
 Notes of wintergreen and root beer blend seamlessly into velvety ice cream, and pillowy marshmallows (handmade in our kitchen) give it bounce and an element of joy.
 It’s the perfect ice cream to pair with a hot summer day.